 Instead of just filming as authorities rescued people from dangerous situations, Foster would swoop in himself.
 “He just kept breaking the fourth wall of journalism by beating the cops,” Hitt says.

-In his piece on Foster for Epic Magazine last summer, Hitt brings the pilot’s high-flying feats to life while writing beautifully of the larger context: “The backyard lemon trees shuddered in the wake of Foster’s chopper as he zipped over the moonlit landscape of ranch houses with their mandatory swimming pools.
+In “What Goes Up,” his piece on Foster for Epic Magazine, Hitt brings the pilot’s high-flying feats to life while writing beautifully of the larger context: “The backyard lemon trees shuddered in the wake of Foster’s chopper as he zipped over the moonlit landscape of ranch houses with their mandatory swimming pools.
 Suburbs like this were on the march all across the US, colonizing farmland, marsh, and down below, the most punishing part of the West.
 You could almost feel the tectonic plates of the culture shifting as the Beatles broke up and the Black Sabbath hit the charts.
 The Summer of Love had collapsed into the horror of the Manson family murders.
 The talk at the corner grocers and the gas stations was of race wars and outlaw biker gangs and drug-fueled (was there some other kind?) sex orgies.”

 Hitt contributes regularly to The New York Times Magazine, Harper’s and “This American Life.”
 In September, he launched a podcast called “Uncivil” on the Civil War with author and journalist Chenjerai Kumanyika.
 I asked him about the Epic story, his writing process and working across print and radio.
 Our conversation has been edited for length and clarity.